schellingerhout/schellingerhout.github.io/_posts/2017-07-28-getting-started-with-r7.md

 $class
 [1] "factor"
 ```
-Let us use `labels` to change our factor, and I will also pass the associated `levels` for classing the input.
+I'll get to these attributes in a moment, but first let us use `labels` to change the level names in our new factor.
+We will also pass the associated `levels` for classing the input.
+Again, please do not confuse these two parameters.
+Levels are matched against input to categorize, it will also be used to name the levels except if we pass `labels`.
+Once the vector is constructed with `lablels` the levels names passed in constructor are the names of my levels.

 ```R
 repeat_factor_labeled <- factor(repeat_vector, levels = c("I", "often", "repeat", "myself"),